 .Some

-is a standard JavaScript operator called with
+a standard JavaScript operator called with

-what we need here.
-It’s also not recommended these
+here.
+It’s also not recommended these days.

 So to begin with, let’s define the Window